icco/nanowrimo/novel.md

 # Book Title goes here.

-Someone famous once said "This is the way the world ends, Not with a bang but a whimper."
-This quote has been on my mind a lot lately.
-You see, San Francisco has been changing.
-It used to be when you walked the streets, you would see people hoping on Muni or running underground for the Bart.
-People who lived in the city, worked in the city.
-Now, private white buses fill the streets.
-Google is building their own train system down below the streets.
+  This is the way the world ends
+  Not with a bang but a whimper
+    -- T.S.
+Elliott

+In the fall of 2015, I was living in San Francisco.
+San Francisco is a fantastic place in autumn.
+The season starts with what the locals call "Indian Summer" (which is actually a meteorological term, according to the internet), where it is sunny all day and the temperature stays in the high seventies.
+Then the weather starts to cool down.
+My walk to the bus turns into a swim through pea soup fog.
+If London still had fog, I would imagine it being far less dense than this.